menuclose

 • People who prefer to trade through an easy-to-use mobile app

-• Those wanting to invest through an ISA or SIPP
+• Those wanting to invest through a free ISA or flat-fee SIPP costing £210 a year (£17.50 a month)

 IG fees